 “Actually“, said Jie, ”there are many similar methods we could use to recognise activities from sensor-generated data”.

 ”Also, both human subjects and learning models might misreport activities and people simply might not want to report more sensitive activities.”

 “And the question about which method is more accurate is a very difficult question to answer… but we only need to know to what extent we can use sensor-generated data.”

 The feedback received by Jie at ICFNDS’17, from an audience of mainly engineers, naturally homed in on the technology rather than what it could be used for.

 “They asked about the technical methodology rather than social science, such as the Hidden Markov Models, and about the types of sensors used in the study”.

-Looking ahead to further possibilities of the HomeSense fieldwork and the data the project can generate, Jie continued, “we’ve now started to include more sensors including activating Bluetooth connectivity… and we’re still recruiting more households to do more research, to further explore the method of using digital sensors, rather than make conclusions about activities we can recognise.”
+Looking ahead to further possibilities of the field trial and the data the project can generate, Jie continued, “we’ve now started to include more sensors including Bluetooth connectivity… and we’re still recruiting more households to further explore the method.”
 Rounding up, Kristrún characterised the implications of this work in the whole as purely methodological… “which for the scholarly community is significant; it’s an end in itself for pushing methodological developments forward.”

 Using Sensors to Study Home Activities.
 Journal of Sensors and Actuator Networks 6(4): 32.